Gavin666Github/SMAD-on-fire/README.md

 # SMAD-on-fire
-  Based on the detection of fire in videos, binocular stereo matching technology is used to determine the location of fire sources .
+  Based on the detection of fire, binocular stereo matching technology is used to determine the location of fire sources .
   We call it SMAD, which means stereo matching and detection on fire.

   # Background